 The London InterCommunity Health Centre receives most of its funding from the Ontario Ministry of Health and Long Term Care.
 Locally, the majority of this funding is provided through the South West Local Health Integration Network (LHIN).
 The South West LHIN is responsible for, “planning, integrating and funding more than 150 health service providers, including hospitals, long-term care homes, mental health and addiction agencies, community support services, community health centres and the South West Community Care Access Centre.”

 The Health Centre also receives funding for the Women of the World Program through the United Way of London and Middlesex.
 Our Youth Outreach Worker Program is funded by the Ministry of Children and Youth Services.
-Our Ethno-Racial Youth Mentoring Program receives funding from the Ontario Trillium Foundation and the Government of Canada.
 Finally, a number of programs receive support from the City of London.